 On May 1, 1966, when most of the country was celebrating May Day, unemployed people in Dimona held a demonstration where they waved black flags instead of the red ones of the official celebrations, and chanted "Bread and work!"
 On May 3, the Economic Affairs Committee met again.
 According to the minutes, then-Welfare Minister Yosef Burg described the grim mood in the city of Beit She'an in northern Israel, and said the distress there also had an ethnic dimension.
 "Anyone whose name is Izikovich leaves; anyone whose name is Vaknin stays," he said, using names typical, respectively, of the Ashkenazi and Sephardi communities.
 Labor Minister Yigal Allon warned his colleagues of mass emigration from the country, especially by people with a university education - a prediction that indeed came true in 1966.
 "There's a danger of mass emigration," he said.
 "Rumor has wings, and it's already delaying the return of Israeli students doing [degrees] in the U.S. and Western Europe."
-Extract from 'How Levi Eshkol's Government 'Engineered' Israel's 1966-67 Recession By Ofer Aderet, published in HAARETZ, Feb 16th 2016 PARALLEL HICTORIE?
+Extract from 'How Levi Eshkol's Government 'Engineered' Israel's 1966-67 Recession By Ofer Aderet, published in HAARETZ, Feb 16th 2016 COP

-A British report on a Syria-Israel clash CONFIDENTIAL Cypher/Cat A PRIORITY DAMASCUS TO FOREIGN OFFICE Telno.
-212 10 April 1967 CONFIDENTIAL Addressed to Foreign Office telegram No. 212 of 10 April Repeated for information to M.O.D.
+A British report on a Syria-Israel clash CONFIDENTIAL Cypher/Cet A PRIORITY DAMASCUS TO FOREIGN OF FIGE .
+Telno.
+212 10 April 1967 (CONFIDENTIAL Addressed to Foreign Office telegra Repeated for information to Model (2011) Addressed to Foreign Office telegram No. 212 of 10 April Repeated for information to M.O.D.
 (D 14).
 Tel Aviv, Amman, Beirut, J.I.G.
 Cyprus, UKMIS New York and Saving to Washington.
 Syria/Israel: Incident of 7 April.